socadk/design-practice-repository/artifact-templates/futureWork/DPR-ComponentDiagram.md

 Component models and diagrams arguably are as old as the software architecture field (or even older), appearing under various names.
 We find instances of them in classic papers by Fred Brooks and David Parnas. <!-- TODO 2023 fact check, pointer to example -->

-Component Diagram is one of the four Cs in C4. <!-- Context is featured in a separate template.
+The Component Diagram is one of the four Cs in C4. <!-- Context is featured in a separate template.
 Containers correspond to architecture overviews.
 We will not cover classes here. -->

 Layering and partitioning is featured in Scott Ambler's publications, see for instance his online essay ["Class Type Architecture: A Strategy for Layering Software Applications"](http://ambysoft.com/essays/classTypeArchitecture.html).